Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: The two main parameters

 Since neither the spin nor terms with $L=0$ are affected by crystal fields, one expects that the only source of splitting of the ground-state octuplet is the exchange interaction between rare-earth ions responsible for the magnetic structure of the compound.
 This holds as a first approximation.
 In fact, we will show that the specific heat of five Gd compounds can be well fitted ignoring crystal-field effects.

 Nevertheless, due to spin-orbit coupling, the ground-state multiplet acquires a small admixture of the $^{6}P_{7/2}$ state with $L=1$.
 An explicit calculation for Gd$^{+3}$ in Appendix B of Ref. \onlinecite{Betancourth19} estimates that the excited multiplet contributes approximately $3\%$ to the ground state.
-This admixture introduces a component with $L=1$ in the ground state.
-It allows the ground state to split under the influence of crystal fields.
+This admixture gives rise to an $L=1$ component in the ground state, which enables its splitting in the presence of crystal fields.
 This occurs if the symmetry at the rare-earth site is not high.
 Specifically, if there is only a single axis of higher order, the anisotropy term $ H_A = C[3L_z^2 - L(L+1)] $ becomes relevant.

 In high-symmetry environments such as tetragonal, cubic, or octahedral point groups ($T$, $T_d$, $T_h$, $O$, $O_h$), the $L=1$ states remain unsplit.
 This result, derived from group theory, is intuitively understood.
 A basis for $L=1$ states can be chosen to transform like the unit vectors $\hat{x}$, $\hat{y}$, $\hat{z}$, which are equivalent in high-symmetric environments.
 In contrast, if the maximum order axis of the point group is 2, a term $L^2_{x}-L^2_{y}$ is also allowed.
 In even lower symmetries, $L_{x} L_{y}$ may arise.
 However, their intensity is expected to be much smaller.
 Thus, experimental data can be fitted without including them.